epinio/docs/docs/tutorials/quickstart.md

 #### Sample applications

-If you just want to try an application that works use the one inside the [sample-app directory](https://github.com/epinio/epinio/tree/main/assets/sample-app).
+If you want to try a working application use the one inside the [sample-app directory](https://github.com/epinio/epinio/tree/main/assets/sample-app).

 You can copy it to your system with the following commands: